 It is very convenient for visitors to the Halifax harbourfront to know there is an excellent Visitor Information Centre (VIC) close to the Maritime Museum.
 The centre is filled with loads of information and pamphlets that will help you with your visit to the area.

-As you approach Bishop’s Landing you’ll see that there are numerous specialty shops and unique restaurants to check out.
-There is a place for you even if you just wish to stop to have a beer while enjoying the view of the harbour!
+As you approach Bishop’s Landing you’ll see that there are numerous specialty shops and unique restaurants to visit.
+There is a place for you even if you just wish to stop to have a beer while enjoying the view of the harbour.

 You may even see a sailboat appear as we did last summer.
 It was great to watch them get ready to take advantage of Halifax Harbour!

 A little detour from the Halifax harbourfront is the Brewery Market.
 This little corner is full of history and character.
 This is the home of Alexander Keith’s Brewery.
 Keith’s is the BEER of Nova Scotia so it is only right and proper that any visitor to Nova Scotia make a little visit here.